joaocdvr/joaocdvr/README.md

 ## Technologies I enjoy working with

-- HTML, CSS , Svelte, and React.
+- HTML, CSS , JavaScript, Svelte, and React.

 ## Looking for